Comic-Con-Museum/fan-forge-backend/API_DOCS.md

   id: integer // The exhibit's unique ID
   title: string // The title or headline of the exhibit
   description: string // A much longer explanation, with details
-  supporterCount: integer // How many people have supported the exhibit
+  supporters: integer // How many people have supported the exhibit
   author: string // The username of the creator of the exhibit
   created: datetime // When the exhibit was created
+  tags: [ string ] // The tags of the exhibit
+  artifacts: [ // The artifacts associated with this exhibit
+    {
+      title: string // A short title for the artifact
+      description: string // A detailed description of what the artifact is
+      image: integer // The ID of this artifact's image
+      creator: string // The username of the artifact's creator
+      cover: boolean // Whether or not this artifact is the cover
+      created: datetime // When this artifact was created }
+  ]
   // requires login:
   isSupported: boolean // Whether or not the current user supports it }